Listen to this Article

 The boy gazes lovingly at the trapped monarch, “It’s a girl, she’s mine, and I love her.”

 “She can’t breathe in there, and she’s going die if you don’t let her out,” Billie responds in a soothing, motherly tone.
-She then her son a life lesson.
-Then, opening the jar, she says, “let’s see which way she goes,” and they both watch her fly away.
+She then teaches her son a life lesson.
+Opening the jar, she says, “let’s see which way she goes,” and they both watch her fly away.

 That one scene sets up Billie’s struggle throughout the run of season one, life inside a jar.
 And it’s our first clue what the all but assured Season two will be about – which direction Billie flies when she’s released.

 Chances are you’re reading this because you’ve feasted on all eight episodes of Netflix’s Sex/Life season one but are hungry for more.
 Inspired by BB Easton’s novel 44 Chapters About 4 Men, the uber-sexy series makes similar fare like Fifty Shades of Grey and Sex in the City look like Hallmark movies in comparison.
 Of course, after everyone picked their jaws up off the floor, they immediately clamored for more of the boundaries-pushing show, and now Netflix has complied.

 Netflix renewed Sex/Life for a second season.
 The streamer has also revealed that the first season of the steamy drama was viewed by 67 million households in the first four weeks of its May 25 release, making it the third-largest audience for an original Netflix series only behind the first seasons Bridgerton and The Witcher.